denevell/Natch-JerseyMVC/README.md

 * Highlight selected page
 * Test for tags being too large
-* Remove annotations in favour of programmatic - test memory use before and after
-* Why isn't 404 a 404 on the live server?
+* Sort out registering problem

 Later
 =====

+* Why isn't 404 a 404 on the live server?
+* Remove annotations in favour of programmatic - test memory use before and after
 * Sort and truncate tags in view object?
 * Bean validation?
 * Delete single tag?